-Certain reclassifications have been made to comparatives for the six months ended 30 June 2011 to conform to the presentation as at and for the six months ended 30 June 2012.
+Certain reclassifications have been made to the 2012 comparatives to conform to the presentation as at and for the six months ended 30 June 2013.

 3. Summary of significant accounting policies

 Basis of consolidation

 The interim condensed consolidated financial statements incorporate the financial statements of the Company and other entities controlled by the Company (its subsidiaries).
 Control is achieved where the Company has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.